How to Become a Counselor in Illinois - Online Counseling Programs

 Counselor Education in Illinois

-Professional counselor licensure in Illinois requires the completion of a master’s or doctorate degree from a regionally accredited institution of higher education recognized by the U.S. Department of Education.
-The degree program must offer instruction in counseling and be at least two academic years in length of a minimum of 48 semester hours.
+Professional counselor licensure in Illinois requires the completion of a master’s degree in counseling or doctorate degree in counseling from a regionally accredited institution of higher education recognized by the U.S. Department of Education.
+The degree program must be at least two academic years in length of a minimum of 48 semester hours.

 Appropriate degree programs will consist of at least one course of three semester hours (or equivalent) in each of the following 13 content areas: